The Spectator is one of the world's oldest continuously published magazines and a leading UK political and lifestyle magazine.

 This allows the magazine to benefit from the positive marketing affects of social linking whilst still being able to protect the perceived value of the website’s content.

-Since the successful implementation of the website, The Spectator has continued to invest in its platform with interconnect/it – this has resulted in Press Holdings as a group making further investments digitally through us – expanding the website as well as designing and building sites such as Apollo Magazine’s new blog and Agenda service.
+Since the successful implementation of this feature, The Spectator has continued to invest in its platform – this has resulted in Press Holdings as a group, making further investments digitally through us – expanding the website as well as designing and building sites such as Apollo Magazine’s new website.